• Skip to primary navigation

 Immersion Blender Mayo

 This is the quickest method to making this 2 minute keto mayo.
-All you need to do is add the egg yolks, dijon mustard, lemon juice and salt to the blender cup.
+All you need to do is add the egg yolks, Dijon mustard, lemon juice and salt to the blender cup.
 Add the avocado oil over the ingredients.

 Place your immersion blender all the way to the bottom and pulse for a few seconds the egg yolks.
 Once the egg yolks start to thicken, becoming white-beige, you can start moving the immersion blender up and down to blend more oil.